-If a learner’s unique learning style includes special education needs, SelfDesign can provide support and assistance for accessing funding, resources, and a customized learning experience.
+If a learner’s unique learning style includes special education needs, SelfDesign can provide support above and beyond the general program to assist the learner in having a successful learning experience.

 If you wish to enrol in SelfDesign, here are the first steps in the special education experience.